wkwkgood5/TaskManagementSystem/README.md

 #### 4 How to implement user specific tasks.
 How would the current design change if this is required?<br>
 4.1 Divide the project into different modules, and then delete extra files and folders, revise pom.xml<br>
-4.2 The front-end posts messages to the queue, while the backend processes the pending messages one at the time.
-The benefits are: <br>
+4.2 The front-end posts messages to the queue, while the backend processes the pending messages one at the time.<br>
-* If the backend is unavailable, the queue acts as a buffer.<br>
-* If the front-end is producing more messages than what the backend can handle, those messages are buffered in the queue.<br>
-* We can scale the backend independently of the front-end.<br>
+4.3 Implementing Auto Scaling.
+Building the application using microservices can increase the number of microservice instances during high load, and reduce them during less load.<br>

 <br><br>
 localhost:8080/all
 ![main page](https://github.com/wkwkgood5/TaskManagementSystem/blob/master/pic/mainpage.png)<br><br>